 What is intriguing to me is verse two:

 That the leaders took the lead in Israel, that the people offered themselves willingly, bless the Lord!

-The opening line to this prayer/song is thanksgiving to God that leaders led and people followed willingly.
+The opening line to this song is a prayer of thanksgiving to God that leaders led well and people followed willingly.
 Isn’t that amazing?
 At a time of national crisis when leaders were desperately needed God raised up a woman and a man to rally leaders to lead.
 And when leaders led well, people followed.
-And that was a reason for praise to God.
+That was a reason for praise to God.

 There are principles here for us as modern day leaders.

 As leaders, we too must wholly lean on God in times of crisis.